5/27/25

 But I get it.
 I really do understand.
 There have been times when I’ve come into work and can’t log into the system.
 So I’m rebooting, resetting, uninstalling or reinstalling something.
 Pretty much the department is at a stand still unless I can long in.
 It’s happened.
 Patience is the key.

 What are your thoughts on A.I.?
-Feel free to leave a comment.
+Feel free to leave a comment at the bottom of this page.

 What Addiction Does to People